ArthurMitsuo/interactive-pricing-component/README-template.md

 - [StackOverflow](https://stackoverflow.com/questions/51491118/css-how-to-get-screen-height-in-css/51494657) - This helped me to use calc to calculate, sorta, the monitor height.
 - [CSS tricks](https://css-tricks.com/snippets/css/complete-guide-grid/) - This is an amazing article which helped me with display:grid.
 - [StackOverflow](https://stackoverflow.com/questions/22179094/list-style-image-svg-smaller-in-webkit/22179481) - This helped me on placing the check icon ::before the li.
+- [W3 Schools](https://www.w3schools.com/howto/howto_js_rangeslider.asp) - It helped me in making an input type="range".
+- [CSS tricks, Geeks for Geeks](https://css-tricks.com/sliding-nightmare-understanding-range-input/, https://www.geeksforgeeks.org/creating-range-slider-html-using-javascript/) - This helped me understand better the input range and the possibilities within it.
+- [CodePen](https://codepen.io/duplich/pen/qjYQEZ?editors=1010) - This helped me stylize the input range in Chrome.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author